 Light up a dark Halloween night with a spooky glowing wreath.
 This DIY project might scare away ghosts and ghouls, but the project's price tag and time commitment are rather friendly.
-All you need is a basic store-bought twig wreath, black spray paint, and LED string lights.
-Simply spray paint the wreath, then attach the lights.
+All you need is a basic store-bought grapevine wreath, black spray paint, and LED string lights.
+Simply spray-paint the wreath, then attach the lights.
 It's really that simple.
-For a spookier look, embellish the wreath with faux spiders, bats, or other creepy creatures.
+For a spookier Halloween wreath, embellish it with faux spiders, bats, or other creepy creatures.
 Follow our instructions below for the full DIY Halloween wreath tutorial.

 What You Need